eriktuck/ei-dev/docs/git/collaborating-with-git.md

 If you are not a collaborator, you will need to fork the project to your GitHub.

 1. Navigate to the repository on GitHub
-2. Select 'Fork', which will copy the project to your own repository
+2. Select 'Fork', which will copy the project to your own repository on GitHub
 3. Clone your version of the repo to your computer using `git clone <project>` in Git Bash (see [Initializing Git](initializing-git.md) for help here)
 4. Work [as you normally would](common-workflow.md), working on a branch rather than master. *Be sure to always pull changes before working on your feature AND before pushing changes.*
 5. Use `git push -u origin <branch_name>` to push changes the first time, otherwise `git push origin <branch_name>`.
 This will push the changes to your GitHub repository.